 Alabama Butterfly Atlas

-Berry's Skippers ranges from coastal North Carolina, South Carolina, Georgia and throughout the State of Florida to the Panhandle, and west to coastal Mississippi.
+Berry's Skippers range from coastal North Carolina, South Carolina, Georgia and throughout the State of Florida to the Panhandle, and west to coastal Mississippi.
+They have been documented only rarely in Alabama.

 Distribution and Abundance